 The MTSS team meetings support all students at the different intervention tiers (I-III).
 The MTSS team is composed of the school administrator, counselor, school psychologist, education specialist, behavior intervention specialist, and teachers.
 Depending on the area of need that is being addressed, team members may vary.
-Below are highlights of the Charter School's tiered supports that we offer:
+Below are highlights of the school's tiered supports that we offer Aspire charter schools: